395t/coding-assignment-week-6-seq-1/README.md

 It seems that the tanh RNN have the most trouble learning the music.
 GRU learned the repeated chord structure of the music somewhat but can't learn the melodies (less as extended notes, constantly changing notes).
 LSTM learned the repeated chord structure of the music somewhat and some parts of the melodies.
 The same observations are typically found in training on the other datasets as well.

+For more visualizations, please refer to the notebook `notebooks/chung/training_visualizations.ipynb`.

 ### Machine Translation Results
 We report the [BLEU score](https://en.wikipedia.org/wiki/BLEU), BiLingual Evaluation Understudy, as a performance metric for our model's translation.
 BLEU score compares a translated sentence to a list of reference translations and returns a score based on how well the translated sentence match.
 Here's a table of the BLEU scores after training for 10 epochs: